5 Common Oil Service Questions Answered

-Many people believe the "W" in the number for motor oils stands for "weight."
-It does not.
-The "W" stands for "winter."
+Many people believe the "W" in the number for motor oils stands for "weight," but it actually stands for "winter."
 These numbers are derived from a test where the oil is heated to a certain temperature and then timed as it drains out of a hole with a specific diameter.
 So the lower the time, lower the number.
-And it also indicates a lower viscosity, which basically means the oil is thinner.
+It also indicates a lower viscosity, which basically means the oil is thinner.

 Your engine oil has to be thin enough when it's cold to circulate during cold starts and thick enough to protect the engine when it's running and hot.
-As temperature rises, viscosity falls, the oil gets thinner and it flows easier.
-So the first and second number in an oil type like a 10W40 represents a balance between being thin enough to be effective when you start the motor in winter, but thick enough to stick to and protect components in summer heat.
+As temperature rises, viscosity falls.
+The oil then gets thinner and it flows easier.
+The first and second number in an oil type like a 10W-40 represents a balance between being thin enough to be effective when you start the motor in winter, but thick enough to stick to and protect components in summer heat.

 2. Is it Time to Change the Oil When it's Dark?

 Maybe, maybe not.
 Your oil is the custodian of your engine.
 It picks up the trash and moves it to the oil filter, which is like the dumpster.
 As soon as you change your oil, your new batch is going to start changing colors as it picks up particles and circulates them toward the filter.
 If your oil is starting to look darker, it's just doing its job.
 Think of it this way: when you change your oil, it's going to be darker than when you put it in, but a darker color doesn't necessarily mean it's time to change it.
 Ultimately, you should just follow the maintenance schedule provided by the manufacturer for your machine.

 3. Do I Have to Change the Oil Filter With the Oil?